MeRupamGanguly/Golang-Deltas/README.md

 ### MongoDB

 #### Scalability:
-- Sharding enables MongoDB to handle large volumes of data and high throughput by scaling out horizontally.
+- Sharding enables horizontal scaling.
 - Each shard contains a subset of the data, distributed based on a shard key.
-This allows MongoDB to distribute read and write operations across shards.
-- MongoDB uses config servers to store metadata about the sharded cluster, including the mapping between shards and ranges of shard keys.
+- MongoDB uses config servers to store metadata like mapping between shards and shard keys.
-- Config servers provide configuration and coordination services, allowing MongoDB routers (mongos instances) to direct queries to the appropriate shards based on the shard key.
+- Config servers allow MongoDB routers (`mongos` instances) to send queries to the appropriate shards based on the shard key.
-- When a client application sends a query to MongoDB, the query is routed through the `mongos` instance.
-The `mongos` examines the query to determine which shard(s) contain the relevant data based on the shard key.
 - `mongos` instances also manage load balancing across the shards.
-They distribute incoming queries evenly across shards to ensure that no individual shard becomes overwhelmed with requests, thereby optimizing performance.
+They distribute incoming queries evenly across shards.
-- Adding more `mongos` instances can improve the throughput and scalability of a MongoDB deployment, as they handle query routing and load balancing.
+- Adding more `mongos` instances can improve the throughput and scalability.
 - MongoDB uses replica sets to provide redundancy and automatic failover.
 - Each replica set consists of multiple nodes (typically three or more): one primary node for read and write operations and secondary nodes that replicate data from the primary.
 If the primary node fails, a new primary is elected from the remaining nodes in the replica set, ensuring continuous availability.
 - MongoDB’s oplog is a capped collection that records all write operations (inserts, updates, deletes) in the order they occur.
-- MongoDB replica sets support automatic failover.
-If the primary node becomes unavailable, a secondary node is automatically promoted to primary.

 #### Operations
 `$eq`: Matches values that are equal to a specified value.
 `$ne`: Matches all values that are not equal to a specified value.
 `$gt`, $gte, $lt, $lte: Greater than, greater than or equal to, less than, less than or equal to, respectively.
 `$in`: Matches any of the values specified in an array.
 `$nin`: Matches none of the values specified in an array.
 `$set`: Sets the value of a field in a document.
 `$unset`: Removes the specified field from a document.
 `$inc`: Increments the value of the field by a specified amount.